-The Sarabi dog breed (otherwise known as the Persian Mastiff, Iranian Shepherd, and Iranian Mastiff) is a large and bulky dog that is said to hail from Iran.
-More specifically, East Azerbaijan, which is located in the northern parts of Iran.
+The Sarabi dog breed, otherwise known as the Persian Mastiff, Iranian Shepherd, and Iranian Mastiff, is a large and bulky dog that is said to originate from Sarab County( where its name was taken) in East Azerbaijan, Iran.

 Sarabi Dog Size and Weight

 On average, the Sarabi can measure between 28 to a whopping 35 inches at the shoulder.
-The weight of the dog will correspond with its height, varying between 120 to around 200 pounds.
+The dog’s weight will correspond with its height, varying between 120 and 200 pounds.

 At this size, it’s no wonder they were such an effective deterrent against large predators searching out livestock- even bears.
-Their size also aids in the visuals of a formidable threat to any human intruders.
+Their size also aids in visualizing a formidable threat to any human intruders.

-These are solid dogs- heavy boned and not afraid to throw their weight around.
-It’s best to make sure that they get plenty of opportunities to do so, to help keep them in decent shape as they are prone to suffer from obesity without enough exercise.
+These are solid dogs- heavy-boned and not afraid to throw their weight around.
+It’s best to ensure they get plenty of opportunities to help keep them in decent shape, as they are prone to suffer from obesity without enough exercise.

 Sarabi Dog Temperament

-Sarabi dogs are quick to figure things out for themselves, very intelligent, as well as independent.
-This is a breed that is incredibly loving toward its family, and fiercely loyal.
-If you’re part of the family, then you’ll have a friend for life.
+Sarabi dogs are quick to figure things out for themselves, intelligent, and independent.
+This breed is incredibly loving toward its family and fiercely loyal.
+If you’re part of the family, you’ll have a friend.

 However, if you’re not part of the family, the breed can behave aloof and will not tolerate whatever it perceives as a threat.
 They also have a strong prey drive, making smaller pets a bad idea to share the home with.

-That same prey drive should also be considered if there are small children in the home.
+That same prey drive should also be considered if small children are home.
 Though the dog won’t try to harm a family member, its size and weight while chasing and playing might make it inevitable.

 Early and often training and socialization are necessary to prevent the dog from being aggressive toward strangers.
 But even a trained Sarabi will always have the guardian instinct armed and ready- just held at bay when trained properly.